Legal

 |---|---|

-| Right of access | You can ask us for a copy of the personal data we hold about you (a “Subject Access Request”).
+| Right of access | You can ask us for a copy of the personal data we hold about you.
 We will respond within one month. |

-| Right to rectification | You can ask us to correct any personal data that is inaccurate or incomplete.
+| Right to rectification | You can ask us to correct inaccurate or incomplete data.
 You can also update most of your data directly through the Platform. |

 | Right to erasure | You can ask us to delete your personal data.
-We will do so unless we have a legal obligation to retain it (e.g. payment records for HMRC). |
+We will do so unless we have a legal obligation to retain it.
+Please see clause 7.3 for how erasure applies to our backups. |

-| Right to restrict processing | You can ask us to temporarily stop processing your data in certain circumstances (for example, while we verify its accuracy). |
+| Right to restrict processing | You can ask us to temporarily stop processing your data in certain circumstances. |

-| Right to data portability | You can ask us to provide your personal data in a structured, commonly used, machine-readable format so you can transfer it to another provider. |
+| Right to data portability | You can ask us to provide your personal data in a structured, commonly used, machine-readable format. |

 | Right to object | You can object to processing based on legitimate interests.
 We will stop processing unless we can demonstrate compelling grounds that override your interests. |

-| Right to withdraw consent | Where processing is based on your consent (e.g. analytics cookies, Telegram alerts), you can withdraw consent at any time. |
+| Right to withdraw consent | Where processing is based on consent, you can withdraw it at any time. |

-| Right to complain | You have the right to lodge a complaint with the Information Commissioner’s Office (ICO) at ico.org.uk or by calling 0303 123 1113. |
+| Right to complain | You can lodge a complaint with the Information Commissioner’s Office at ico.org.uk or by calling 0303 123 1113. |

 11.3 We may need to verify your identity before acting on a request.